How to Calculate Fuel Mileage: Step-by-Step Guide for Accurate MPG Results

 • 20+ measurements: ±3-5% accuracy, excellent for vehicle comparisons

-For detailed accuracy optimization techniques, review our comprehensive accuracy optimization guide.
+For detailed accuracy optimization techniques, review our complete accuracy optimization guide.

 Tools and Technology for Enhanced Accuracy